optittm/legacy-impact-data-test/README.md

 ## Installation

-Create a [virtual environnement](https://docs.python.org/3/library/venv.html) and add all the dependencies needed :
+Create a [virtual environnement](https://docs.python.org/3/library/venv.html) and add all the dependencies needed with a python version of 3.8:
 ```
 $ python -m venv c:\path\to\myenv
 $ pip install -r requirements.txt